laumurph/BasicsofPython/_sources/Waiver/PracticeWaiver502.rst

    class myTests(TestCaseGui):

       def testOne(self):
-         self.assertEqual(combo, place + feel, "You have not correctly concatinated the two variables.")
+         self.assertEqual(combo, place + feel, "Checking the value of combo.")

    myTests().main()

-.. mchoicema:: pwaiver_mc_8
+.. mchoice:: pwaiver_mc_8
-   :answer_a: range(0, hbe)
+   :answer_a: len(range(hbe))
-   :answer_b: range(hbe)
+   :answer_b: range(len(hbe))
-   :answer_c: range(16)
+   :answer_c: range(15)
    :answer_d: range() = hbe
-   :feedback_a: This will produce a list that contains elements between 0 and 15.
+   :answer_e: range(hbe)
+   :feedback_a: range expects a number as input, not a string.
    :feedback_b: This will produce a list that contains elements between 0 and 15.
-   :feedback_c: While this would produce the correct length of a list of numbers, this is considered hardcoding.
-Imagine we didn't know what the string was, how would you do it then?
+   :feedback_c: This is an example of why it's better not to hardcode a number when you can have python compute it.
+There are actually 16 characters in the string.
    :feedback_d: This would cause an error because it attempts to assign, to a function call, the value of a string.
 That is not permitted in Python.
+   :feedback_e: range expects a number as input, not a string.
-   :correct: a, b
+   :correct: b

-   Which snipit of code would produce a list of numbers with as many elements as this string without hardcoding?
-(Choose all that apply)
+   Which snippet of code would produce a list of numbers with as many elements as the string hbe?

    .. sourcecode:: python